Rates FAQs

 What are these other charges on my rates notice?

 Council also charges for waste services.
-These services include having your waste collected from your property, the use of transfer stations around the Shire, and environmental levies that Council must to contribute to.
+These services include having your waste collected from your property, the use of transfer stations around the Shire, and environmental levies that Council must contribute to.

 I am experiencing some troubles in paying – can we work something out?